-Table 2: Mention detection performances.
+Table 2:Comparison of mention detection performance.

 Coreference annotation is usually carried out in two stages: annotating the mention spans, then linking mentions referring to the same entity together.
 Given our model's 92.05 F1-score, we consider its performance sufficient to automate the first operation, significantly reducing annotation time.